owera/versa-framework/docs/index.rst

-.. versa documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
+.. versacord documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Versa Framework
+Welcome to versacord Framework
 ===================

 .. image:: /images/snake.svg
 .. image:: /images/snake_dark.svg

-Versa Framework is a modern, easy-to-use, feature-rich, and async-ready API wrapper for Discord, forked from discord.py.
+versacord Framework is a modern, easy-to-use, feature-rich, and async-ready API wrapper for Discord, forked from discord.py.

 **Features:**